pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step9.md

 All required verification results are published and successful
 ```

 We can now deploy our consumer to production.
-Once we have deployed, we let Pactflow know that the new version of the consumer has been promoted to that environment:
+Once we have deployed, we let PactFlow know that the new version of the consumer has been promoted to that environment:

 `npm run deploy`{{execute}}

-This allows Pactflow to prevent any providers from deploying an incompatible change to `production`.
+This allows PactFlow to prevent any providers from deploying an incompatible change to `production`.

 # Check